zmyer/graal/docs/reference-manual/tools/chrome-inspector.md

 Enables the inspector agent and suspends on the first line of the application code.
 Listens on port 9229 by default, to listen on a different port, specify the optional port number.
-This applies to `node` launcher only.
+This applies to the `node` launcher only.

 ### Other Language Launchers